 Many individuals have always dreamed of pursuing a hobby or passion they love in their retirement.
 Museums and local attractions are often looking for docents, tour guides, and educators to round out their teams.
 Educators may be able to find part-time work as tutors, coaches, or substitute teachers.
 Those with experience in fundraising, marketing, law, or event planning can often find work with a non-profit they believe in.

 Retirement doesn’t have to mean the end of your professional career or leaving the workforce entirely.
-There are plenty of flexible, fulfilling options for people of all ages and skill levels.
+Indeed, there are plenty of flexible, fulfilling options for people of all ages and skill levels.
 It can be a great way to stay active, meet people, and supplement your retirement savings well into your golden years.